Reimbursements are not reportable to the Internal Revenue Service (IRS) as income to the student if the student can document that the reimbursement:

 - Is official University Business

 Any reimbursement to an undergraduate or graduate student which has not meet one of the criteria above for University student reimbursement will be taxable scholarship income to the recipient, but not reported on Forms W-2 or 1099-MISC.* It is the recipient's responsibility to maintain records for these scholarship payments.
-NOTE: Students can receive per diems with special permission from the Associate Vice President for Finance.
+NOTE: Students cannot claim per diems.

 *Nonresidents for tax are required to have a 14% federal withholding and the payment will be reported as scholarship income (Income code 15) on form 1042S.